verdaccio/verdaccio/website/translated_docs/zh-TW/config.md

 This release includes a new property named `experiments` that can be placed in the `config.yaml` and is completely optional.

 We want to be able to ship new things without affecting production environments.
+We want to be able to ship new things without affecting production environments.
 This flag allows us to add new features and get feedback from the community who decides to use them.

 The features under this flag might not be stable or might be removed in future releases.